Adolescent Partial Hospitalization Program (PHP)

-Adolescents of all genders (13-17) with Anorexia, Bulimia, ARFID (Avoidant Restrictive Food Intake Disorder), Orthorexia and OSFED (Other Specified Feeding and Eating Disorders).
+Adolescents of all genders (13-17) with Anorexia, Bulimia, Binge Eating Disorder, ARFID (Avoidant Restrictive Food Intake Disorder), Orthorexia and OSFED (Other Specified Feeding and Eating Disorder)

-Initial assessment and ongoing weekly medical monitoring by physician and daily medical monitoring by nursing staff
+Initial assessment and ongoing weekly medical monitoring by physician as needed and daily medical monitoring by nursing staff

 - Weekly individual session with dietitian and caregiver